 How to Market During a Crisis

-The current Coronavirus outbreak is like nothing we have witnessed in recent memory - hundreds of thousands around the world infected and the death toll rising.
-The financial impact on business - especially small businesses and those in the service industry - is devastating.
+The COVID-19 outbreak was like nothing we have witnessed in recent memory - hundreds of thousands around the world infected and an unfathomable death toll.
+The financial impact on businesses - especially small businesses and those in the service industry - was devastating.

-As health officials and elected leaders work through testing, treatment and public policy, you undoubtedly are wrestling what to do with your business.
-It is difficult to send out "shop here" marketing messages while the government is closing businesses and recommending that people "socially distance" themselves.
+During the crisis, it was difficult to send out "shop here" marketing messages while the government was closing businesses and recommending that people "socially distance" themselves.

-Here is one thought to keep in mind: While this health threat might be unprecedented, history shows that businesses rebound strongly after our experts determine a solution.
-Our economy took significant hits following the 9-11 attacks and the most recent SARS and Ebola outbreaks.
-But human beings and smart business owners are resilient and will get back to normal in due time.
+Here is one thought to keep in mind: While this health threat was unprecedented, history shows that businesses rebound strongly after the crisis subsides.
+Our economy took significant hits following the 9-11 attacks and the SARS and Ebola outbreaks.
+But human beings and smart business owners were resilient and eventually got their economy back to normal in due time.

 While we always recommend developing and working from Marketing Plans, we often talk to clients about being flexible to dynamic shifts in the market.
 Competition and crises can change the landscape rather quickly, and business owners should always be ready to adapt.